-He stands, is about to whisper into the cave that they've got company, when he sees the moon glint off of light hair, sees a woman move out of the trees.
+He stands and is about to whisper into the cave that they've got company, when he sees the moon glint off of light hair, sees a woman move out of the trees.

 She smiles up at him.
 "Heard you might need help with some demony things?"

 "I might."
-He is grinning.
+He's grinning.
 Like a fool.
 When was the last time he did that?

 "I brought reinforcements."
 Buffy moves aside, letting Faith and a host of other young woman walk by her, past him and up into the cave.